MapRF: Weakly Supervised Online HD Map Construction via NeRF-Guided Self-Training: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we present MapRF, a weakly supervised framework for online HD map construction that reduces the reliance on expensive map annotations.
 The framework leverages accessible 2D image labels and introduces a novel NeRF design, conditioned on map predictions, to generate high-quality pseudo labels for self-training.
 To further enhance robustness, we propose a Map-to-Ray Matching strategy that mitigates concept drift by enforcing consistent alignment between map predictions and 2D labels.
 Extensive experiments demonstrate the effectiveness of MapRF, achieving competitive performance while substantially reducing annotation costs.
-Future directions include exploring other 3D reconstruction methods such as Gaussian Splatting~\cite{kerbl20233d} to enhance pseudo-label generation, and extending the framework to label-efficient settings with limited map annotations.
+While the framework assumes the availability of 2D labels for training, future work may relax this assumption by exploring fully unsupervised approaches or leveraging foundation models to provide 2D supervision signals.
+In addition, exploring other 3D reconstruction methods, such as Gaussian Splatting~\cite{kerbl20233d}, may further improve the quality of pseudo map labels.

 \begingroup

 \endgroup